It turns out, 25% more men suffer from lovesickness than women at a relationship's demise. But why?

-A recent survey by Elite Singles found that when it came to being lovesick, it's the guys who suffer the most.
+A survey by Elite Singles found that when it came to being lovesick, it's the guys who suffer the most.
 Of the 95 percent of those surveyed who admitted to being lovesick at some point in their lives, 25 percent more men suffer from lovesickness than women at a relationship's demise.
 But why?

 According to psychologist, Dr. Wiebke Neberich, the cause could be steeped in the fact that "women are more often the one to break off the relationship, and men have a propensity to overestimate a woman's interest, meaning that they also get brushed off and suffer from unrequited love more often."

 Men and women may suffer differently, but all can agree that when it comes to a breakup, nothing cuts as deep as if the end is because of another person.
 Eighty percent put that reason as the most painful cause of heartbreaks, followed by 29 percent feeling that being put second to their partner's life is the worst, with family disapproval and issues in the bedroom coming up in third and fourth place, respectively.